snuids/nyx_ui/README.md

 ## Introduction

+The NYX platform is an easy to use application builder that integrates various technologies such as:

+* Elastic Search / Kibana
+* PostGreSQL
+* Jupyter Notebooks
+* Node Red
+* Apache ActiveMQ
+* Apache Camel

 The NYX UI includes an online configuration tools that can create the following pages:

 * A Kibana page